cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 destroy the demons we're avoiding.

 In this case, we can consider the fact that the `Elevate` room only had a Laser Trap chain.
-As a result, we can clear the room with only a single shot through the window.
+As a result, we can clear the room with just a single shot through the window.
 Again, the player is given the choice to discover how they may optimize the route, but many of these are built into the level's design.